gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_meets.md

 A team must win twice to become the champion team.
 All three teams will continue to quiz until one team wins twice.

-- If the same team wins the first two championship quizzes,
-    - Second place is determined by the most second places.
-If that is a tie, second place will be determined by Clarification (below).
+If the same team wins the first two championship quizzes, Second place is determined by the most second places.
+If that is a tie, second place will be determined by the Clarification section (below).

-- If the Champion team is determined in three quizzes
-    - Second and third places will be determined by Clarification (below).
+If the Champion team is determined in three quizzes, Second and third places will be determined by the Clarification section (below).

-- If the Champion team is determined in four quizzes
-    - Second place is determined by the most second places.
-If that is a tie, second place will be determined by Clarification (below).
+If the Champion team is determined in four quizzes, Second place is determined by the most second places.
+If that is a tie, second place will be determined by the Clarification section (below).

 ### Clarification for 2nd and 3rd Place

-Second place will be determined as follows:
+If necessitated from the above Championship Quizzes, Second place will be determined as follows:

-- The team that scored the most points in the Championship Quizzes; or if there is a tie,
+1. The team that scored the most points in the Championship Quizzes; or if there is a tie,
-    - The winner if the two teams quizzed earlier; or
+2. The winner if the two teams quizzed earlier; or
-    - The team with the highest average points in the final nine; or if there is a tie,
+3. The team with the highest average points in the final nine; or if there is a tie,
-    - The highest standing in the preliminary round.
+4. The highest standing in the preliminary round